zimmski/tavor/README.md

       --input-file=   Input file which gets parsed and validated via the format file
 ```

+### Graphing

+TODO with examples

+### Fuzzing

+TODO bigger example with example commands and files

+### Delta-debugging

+TODO bigger example with example commands and files

+## A complete example for fuzzing, executing and delta-debugging<a name="bigexample"/>

+TODO this example should give a complete overview of how Tavor can be used.
+TODO do a key-word driven format-file
+TODO executor for the key-words
+TODO delta-debug keywords because of an intentional error

+## How do I use the Tavor platform programmatically?<a name="programmatically"/>

+TODO
+TODO explain creating internal structures (instead of using a format file) with examples
+TODO explain how to use filters, fuzzers and delta debugging

+## How do I extend Tavor?<a name="extend"/>

+TODO
+TODO mention feature request section, but if someone is interested in really extending Tavor by her/himself... read on

+### Filters

+TODO

+### Fuzzing strategies

+TODO

+### Delta-debugging strategies

+TODO

+### Tokens

+TODO
+TODO explain the different interfaces for tokens

+### Attributes for tokens

+TODO

+### Special tokens

+TODO

+### Something else?

+TODO explain if the reader has not find what she/he looks for -> link to the feature request section

 ## How do I build Tavor?<a name="build"/>

 Tavor provides [precompiled 64 bit Linux binaries](#precompiled).
 Other platforms are currently not supported, but might work.
 Please have a look at the [feature request section](#feature-request) if you need them to work or you want more binaries.